Handling Car Accident Claims in Virginia

 If your injuries are serious and you suffer any long-term effects or disability or require extended medical procedures and treatment, you should consult with an experienced auto accident attorney.

-When you are in an accident, your insurance policy probably requires that you immediately report the accident to them.
+When you are in a car accident, your insurance policy probably requires that you immediately report the accident to them.
 You should definitely follow those instructions and report the incident to your insurance.
-If someone else is at fault for the accident, you should think about filing a claim with the other driver’s insurance company.
+If someone else is at fault for the car accident, you should think about filing a claim with the other driver’s insurance company.
 However, if you talk with an insurance adjuster and make statements that are recorded or written out and signed, you may jeopardize your case.

 Many personal injury attorneys offer an initial consultation about accident injuries for no charge, so there really is no reason to proceed with a claim, give any statement, or sign anything without first talking to an experienced lawyer.
 See our article about our firm’s initial consultation here.
 Also, some personal injury lawyers will handle your property damage claim and help you recover for damage to your vehicle for free, if they represent you for an injury claim.
 Read more about property damage recovery here